School trips overseas and exchanges

 Travel

-• Ensure students understand and apply travel safety requirements, eg using seat belts on coaches.
+• Ensure students understand and apply travel safety requirements, for example, using seat belts on coaches.

 • Always keep students informed of reasons for delays or sudden changes of plan.
 This will help keep students calm if there are unexpected changes and they can update their guardians if necessary.